Choreographer After 1950, he served as a teacher of the Drama Department of the Central Academy of Drama

 People's Liberation Army and to build a new China, independent, democratic, peaceful, unified, prosperous and strong."

 The conference adopts all decisions of the 6 committees which were formed in June 1949 at the preparatory meeting.
+The Common Program is accepted.
 It is decided to make Beijing the capital of the People’s Republic of China (PRC).
 This decision is motivated:

 "The counterrevolutionary GMD set their capital in Nanking, and the reason was that they could rely on imperialism as Nanking is close to Shanghai, which was the central city for imperialism and comprador class to exploit the Chinese people.
 The PRC is a people’s country and it depends on the Chinese people alone.
 Hence, we do not have to set our capital in Nanking.
 Beiping had been the capital of China over seven hundred years.
 Politically, it is located in the old liberated area of northern China where the people’s power is enormous….
 Culturally, it is a noted historic and cultural city with worldwide reputation and has been the cradle of new culture and thought since the May Fourth….
 Therefore, we suggest that the